Brightspace/D2L.Hypermedia.Siren/README.md

 This will verify that `actualEntity` at least contains what was specified in `expectedEntity`.
 If a match is not found, `message` will identify where it differs.

+> **Note**: Currently, `SirenMatchers` will not properly check Siren Properties.
+This is because `ISirenEntity.Properties` is `dynamic`, which is difficult to test equality in a reliable on.
+A future version may change this, but until then, properties must be manually checked for equality.

 ## Contributing

 1. **Fork** the repository.
 Committing directly against this repository is